2020 Washington elections: State senate

 Twenty-five of the forty-nine seats in the Washington State Senate were up for election.
 Democrats kept a 28–21 majority in the Senate.
 Senators retiring this election were Senators Randi Becker (R-Olympia), Maureen Walsh (R-Walla Walla), and Hans Zeiger (R-Puyallup).
 Senators Dean Takko (D) and Steve O'Ban (R) lost reelection.

 State House of Representatives

 All 98 seats in the Washington House of Representatives were up for election.
 Democrats kept a 57–41 majority in the House.
 House members who didn't run for re-election were Representatives Sherry Appleton (D-Poulsbo), Richard DeBolt (R-Chehalis), Beth Doglio (D-Olympia), Chris Gildon (R-Puyallup), Bill Jenkin (R-Prosser), Christine Kilduff (D-University Place), Mike Pellicciotti (D-Federal Way), Eric Pettigrew (D-Seattle), Norma Smith (R-Clinton), and Gael Tarleton (D-Seattle).
 Representatives Luanne Van Werven (R) and Brian Blake (D) lost reelection.

 Ballot measures

 No initiatives to the people qualified for the ballot.
 One referendum was on the ballot, on Senate Bill 5395 regarding sexual education.
+It passed with 58% in favor.
 One constitutional amendment was on the ballot, regarding the Family and Medical Leave Insurance Account and the Long-Term Care Services and Supports Trust Account.
-It passed with 58% in favor.
+It failed with 54% against.